 Tracking your rate is easy and free.
 Recording it in a journal is also easy and free (besides the paper and pen).
 So you may ask, if that is the case, why isn’t everyone doing it?Well, because, as we mentioned earlier, it’s something that’s there every minute of every day that your heart beats.
 And it’s human nature to take things for granted that are seemingly abundant.
 Until we have problems.
 Then we pay attention.

 But we have good news.
 Great news actually.
-And that is that tracking and recording your heart rate, even when you are sleeping, is possible with the help of a fitness tracker.
+And that is that tracking and recording your HR, even when you are sleeping, is possible with the help of a fitness tracker.
 All you have to do is purchase a tracker and if it has a watch feature, replace your watch with it.
 If there is no watch feature use as the manufacturer recommends.
 Also note that since you wear it while moving, it’s important to read the manufacturers instructions on how to use the tracker properly.

 Resting Rate?
 Active Rate?